just1ncannady/AlexaInSpace2022/_sources/Unit4-Animation-Simulation-Modeling/Impacts-of-CS-Privacy-Explore-Curricular-Activity.rst

     <ol>
     <li>Identify the data used by the computing innovation.</li>
     <li>Write a paragraph that explains how the data is consumed, transformed, or produced by this computing innovation.</li>
-    <li>Write a paragraph that explains any data privacy, security, or storage concerns related to the computing innovation.</li>
+    <li>Write a paragraph that explains any <span class="hover vocab yui-wk-div" data-id='data privacy'>data privacy</span>, security, or storage concerns related to the computing innovation.</li>
     </ol>
     <h3>Read Blown to Bits Chapter 2</h3>
     <a href="https://drive.google.com/open?id=1_4439HxJDBXbViBECySAQdRITEnSOPzs" target="_blank"><img alt="" class="yui-img" src="../_static/assets/img/blowntobits.jpg" style="float:left;padding-right:1em" title="" width="150"/></a>